Finiteness properties of affine difference algebraic groups: Introduction

+This is a \emph{difference algebraic relation} with respect to the transformation \mbox{$\alpha\mapsto\alpha+1$} on the parameter $\alpha$.
+Many classical functional identities can be interpreted as difference algebraic relations among solutions of linear differential equations.
+For example, the relation

+is a \emph{difference algebraic relation} with respect to the transformation \mbox{$x\mapsto 2x$} on the variable $x$, satisfied by the solution $\cos(x)$ of $y''+y=0$.

-Recently, a Galois theory for linear differential equations depending on a discrete parameter has been developed in \cite{diVizioHardouinWibmer:DifferenceGaloisofDifferential}.
-In \cite{OvchinnikovWibmer:SGaloisTheoryOfLinearDifferenceEquations} a similar Galois theory has been developed for linear difference equations depending on a discrete parameter.
+A Galois theory for linear differential equations that is able to handle this kind of difference algebraic relations has been introduced in \cite{DiVizioHardouinWibmer:DifferenceGaloisTheoryOfLinearDifferentialEquations}.
+There is also a similar Galois theory for linear difference equations (\cite{OvchinnikovWibmer:SGaloisTheoryOfLinearDifferenceEquations}).
 The Galois groups in these Galois theories are affine difference algebraic groups and they measure the difference algebraic relations among the solutions.

-For example, the difference algebraic relation $xJ_{\alpha+2}(x)-2(\alpha+1)J_{\alpha+1}(x)+xJ_\alpha(x)=0$ satisfied by the Bessel function $J_\alpha(x)$, which solves Bessel's differential equation $x^2\delta^2(y)+x\delta(y)+(x-\alpha^2)y=0$, is witnessed by the associated Galois group.
+Based on this Galois theory, we will show, as an application of point (i) of Theorem A, that, for a given linear differential equation, there exists a \emph{finite} set $F$ of difference algebraic relations among the solutions such that any other difference algebraic relation is a consequence of the difference algebraic relations in $F$.
+Or, formulated more algebraically, we show that the difference ideal of all difference algebraic relations among the solutions of a linear differential equation is finitely generated.

-As illustrated in \cite{diVizioHardouinWibmer:DifferenceAlgebraicRelations} and \cite{OvchinnikovWibmer:SGaloisTheoryOfLinearDifferenceEquations}, these Galois theories make it possible to use structure results about affine difference algebraic groups to analyze and classify the possible difference algebraic relations among the solutions of certain linear differential and difference equations.
-In this respect the understanding of the Zariski dense difference closed subgroups of a given affine algebraic group is highly relevant.
-For example, some understanding of the Zariski dense difference closed subgroups of $\operatorname{SL}_2$, originating from \cite{ChatzidakiHrushovskiPeterzil:ModelTheoryofDifferenceFieldsIIPeriodicIdelas}, is a key ingredient to prove that any two linearly independent solution of the Airy equation are difference algebraically independent.
-More precisely (\cite[Corollary 6.10]{diVizioHardouinWibmer:DifferenceAlgebraicRelations}), if $A(x)$ and $B(x)$ are $\mathbb{C}$-linearly independent solutions of Airy's equation $\delta^2(y)-xy=0$, then $A(x), B(x), A'(x), A(x+1), B(x+1), A'(x+1), A(x+2),\ldots$ are algebraically independent over $\mathbb{C}(x)$.
+As illustrated in \cite{DiVizioHardouinWibmer:DifferenceAlgebraicRel} and \cite{OvchinnikovWibmer:SGaloisTheoryOfLinearDifferenceEquations}, the Galois theories described above make it possible to use structure results about affine difference algebraic groups to analyze and classify the possible difference algebraic relations among the solutions of certain linear differential and difference equations.
+In this respect, the understanding of the Zariski dense difference algebraic subgroups of a given affine algebraic group is highly relevant.
+For example, some understanding of the Zariski dense difference closed subgroups of $\operatorname{SL}_2$, originating from \cite{ChatzidakiHrushovskiPeterzil:ModelTheoryofDifferenceFieldsIIPeriodicIdelas}, is a key ingredient in proving that any two linearly independent solutions of the Airy equation are difference algebraically independent (\cite[Corollary 6.10]{DiVizioHardouinWibmer:DifferenceAlgebraicRel}).